 - Weighted Dips

-Not all testosterone boosting exercise has to include intense, all-out effort.
+Not all beard growing exercise has to include intense, all-out effort.

 Regular activities and recreational stuff like a game of football with the lads, some wood chopping, or just an evening walk can be enough.